 - Think about your future leadership.
 What might you do differently if this leadership situation occurred again?
 What have you learned that might help you be a better leader in new leadership situations in the future?

-You will receive 30 points for each essay you submit; you can submit up to 4 essays (different leadership experiences or the same leadership experience over 4 different semesters/years).
+You will receive 30 points for each reflection you submit; you can submit up to 4 reflections (different leadership experiences or the same leadership experience over 4 different semesters/years).

 Reflection on Servant Leadership Trips

 If you have gone on a servant leadership trip, then you can write a reflection on the trip to receive Called to Lead points.
-Please submit an essay to firstname.lastname@example.org on one of the following essay topics:
+Please submit a 4-page reflection to email@example.com about your experience, including the following: